AnietieJohnson/AnietieJohnson/README.md

-- 👋 Greetings, I'm Anietie Johnson, and my passion lies in the world of data analysis and its seamless integration into both Engineering and Business domains.
+- 👋 Hello, I'm Anietie Johnson, and my passion lies in the world of data analysis and its seamless integration into both Engineering and Business domains.
 Currently, I'm immersed in the journey of mastering advanced data analysis techniques, continuously expanding my skill set.

 - 🌱 I'm eagerly seeking collaboration opportunities on projects that foster growth and innovation.
 Whether it's leveraging data-driven insights to optimize engineering processes or employing data analysis to drive strategic decisions in the business realm, I'm keen to contribute my expertise.